amyoulton/learn_elixir/intro_to_elixir/my_notes.md

 Recursion is generally a great way to work with immutable data structures.

 In many ways, pattern matching is the preferred way to control the flow of the application.

+## Lesson 8 | Pattern Matching w.
+Guards

+Guards are really usefully when you want to do checks for attributes you cannot do with simple pattern matching.